MissParadoxical/Peekaboo-Discord-Bot/README.md

 # Peekaboo Discord Bot

 Peekaboo is a fun and interactive Discord bot that plays a game of "Peekaboo" with server members.
-The bot sends random "Peekaboo!" messages to channels, and users can earn points by reacting to these messages before they dissapear.
+The bot sends random "Peekaboo!" messages to channels, and users can earn points by reacting to these messages before they disapear.

 ## Features